adrianogil/sandsoftime/README.md

 # Command line options

-Run a command at a given interval (It does not clear output buffer)
+Run a command at a given interval (output buffer is not clear every time)
 ```
 sds-watch <interval_time> "<command>"
 ```